ghosthets/ghosthets/README.md

 - **Cybersecurity research** with a focus on web application security.

 ## 📫 How to Reach Me
-- Feel free to connect with me on GitHub or drop me a message on [LinkedIn](https://www.linkedin.com).
+- Feel free to connect with me on GitHub or drop me a message on [LinkedIn](https://www.linkedin.com/ghosthets).
-- Email: ghosthets@example.com
+- Email: ghosthets@proton.me

 ## 😄 Pronouns
 - He/Him